afrojun/famly-media-downloader/README.md

 ## Dump the GraphQL schema

-To update the cached GraphQL schema, run the dump script:
+This should not be necessary but if something breaks in future update the cached GraphQL schema:

 ```
 bin/dump_schema